pombredanne/Babywalk/README.md

 ## Input format

-The input file shall have CSV like format, where:
+The input file shall have Tab-Separated-Values like format, where:

 * the first column represent some identifier,
 * the second column is the depth of the crawling,